sportsense user guide.

 Adding feedback allows you to make final edits to the video, and write or transcribe a description for the post.

-5.Creating a Feed
+5.Creating/Edit a Feed

-Create a feed in the share tab.
-Name the feed, add users, and an image to personalize.
+Name the feeds, add an image to personalize.

 A feed is a private group where all video, feedback, messaging, and files are shared on the app.
 They are used to share videos from an in person coaching session, track progress over time, and coach athletes remotely with video.